Sent a plan to Pittsburgh Public Schools:

 Let's make a Virtual Varsity Club

-Discussions about helping with the Citiparks campers are unfolding.
+Discussions about helping with the Citiparks campers.

 Maximilian Dennison might champion these ideas with his superiors and students.

 The City and County's Learn & Earn program for 2020 is going to happen.
 But, the deadline for workers passed in the first week of June, 2020.
 Furthermore, the offer on this mini-site is NOT going to occur.

 Message from the Executive Director of Partners 4 Work on June 5, 2020

 Thank you for your patience with my response.
 I had a few questions to get answered before connecting back with you.
 Thank you so much for the time you've taken to think about a meaningful project for Learn & Earn and ways that we can work together.
 We're interested in exploring this conversation further, but don't think we have the right pieces in place to do something this summer.
 Could we schedule some time for August to talk through ways to connect for next year or our year-round programming?